shawnjohnjr/asuth-gecko-notes/dom/workers/API.md

 - Resolved with a registration where the given script URL may be associated with an active, waiting, or installing worker if the script URL was already registered.
 The fast-path check is based on the newestWorker algorithm.
-If (non-register) updates are happening, the script URL may be invovled with multiple registrations even.
+If (non-register) updates are happening, the script URL may be involved with multiple registrations even.
 - Resolved with a registration where the given script URL is the installing service worker if the script URL was not already registered.